 The objective of psychology, as a science, is to understand, explain, and predict the behavior of organisms.
 The Department of Psychology has developed and organized its course offerings to meet three major goals.
 Click the heading above to learn more about this exciting profession.

 Click here for a one page guide on required and recommended classes for a major or minor in psychology

 All psychology majors are assigned to a faculty member who will serve as their academic advisor.
 Students may request a specific faculty member if they have a preference.
 To request a specific advisor or to change advisors, students should see the department secretary.

 A student should consult with his or her academic advisor in planning courses schedules and making other academic decisions.
 The academic advisor is the person to whom a student should take any questions concerning degree requirements or other academic policies and procedures.
 The advisor will make recommendations to students concerning degree requirements and other academic matters, but it is ultimately the student's responsibility to see that all requirements are met.
 It is recommended that students meet with their academic advisor at least once a year.

-Peer advising will take place in UCOM 1106 during the following hours for the Spring semester of 2021.
+Peer advising will take place through Zoom – unless otherwise requested during the following hours for the Spring semester of 2021.
 In-person requests will meet in UCOM 1106.